-- 1. Remove all parts from inside the stove body.
-(If you purchased a leg unit, and it has the factory packaging, remove the body of the stove from the shroud that it is attached to, referring to Illustration 7 later in this manual.
-Those instructions detail how to exchange legs and pedestal, but removal of the shroud is accomplished in the same manner). - 2.
+- 1. Remove all parts from inside the stove body. - 2.
 Select the proper location for the stove.
 These appliances must not be installed any closer than the minimum clearance to combustible materials shown in Illustration 1.
 The stove must be installed on a non-combustible surface as shown in Illustration 1 and Illustration 2.